laserpants/sagacious-cpp/README.md

 }
 ```

-Note that through overloading the `->` operator we can dereference the `managed_ptr` type just as if it was an ordinary pointer.
+Note that through overloading the `*` and `->` operators we can dereference the `managed_ptr` type just as if it was an ordinary pointer.
 The output of this program is:

 ```
 pants created